basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 `erlang.shutdown_time` parameter.
 The default is `10s` (10 seconds).
 Once this duration elapses, all existing processes are killed.
 Decreasing shutdown time can be useful in situations in which you are frequently starting and stopping a cluster, e.g. in test clusters.
+In `vm.args` you can set the `-shutdown_time` flag in milliseconds.